NEW: Your playbook to 10x donor lifetime value

 Make your proposal feel exclusive.
 Frame the sponsorship as an invitation to join a select group of visionary partners shaping something meaningful.
 This can get your prospective donors in the mindset of not wanting to miss out on this opportunity.

-As part of this framing, you can offer special access to your nonprofit, such as early event previews, team meet-and-greets, or branded storytelling opportunities.
+As part of this framing, you can offer special access to your nonprofit, such as early event previews, team meet and greets, or co-branded content features, like a sponsor spotlight in your newsletter or a joint social media post.
 Invite sponsors to come to an in-person meeting to discuss the opportunity further.

-Sponsorship solicitations can be a letter by itself, or you can include a cover letter with additional promotional materials, like brochures or other branded material about your organization, that help build your case.
+A sponsorship solicitation can be a letter by itself, or you can include a cover letter with additional promotional materials, like brochures, a pitch deck, or other branded material about your organization, that help build your case.

-Starting with a blank page can be challenging, so below, you’ll find sponsorship letter templates for seven types of scenarios, including:
+Below, you’ll find sponsorship letter templates for nine scenarios, including:

 1. Local business sponsorship letter sample

-Our team at [YOUR ORGANIZATION] couldn’t help but notice the impact [LOCAL BUSINESS] has on our community here in [LOCATION].
-Would you be interested in sponsoring [FUNDRAISING INITIATIVE]?
+Our team at [Your Nonprofit] couldn’t help but notice the impact [Local Business] has on our community here in [location].
+Would you be interested in sponsoring [event/fundraiser]?

 Here’s what it would look like: